This Call Has Now Closed. This Page Is Available For Information Only.

 Current instrument availability is listed on the AAT instrument status page.
 Proposers should review important information for applicants on the "Applying for Observing Time" page after the normal AAT Call for Proposals is released.

-Notes: Note that all 2023A applications to TBL from non-French astronomers must be made via this ORP call and not via the national French process.
+Notes: Note that all 2023B applications to TBL from non-French astronomers must be made via this ORP call and not via the national French process.
+In 2023B the first tests on the SPIP infrared spectropolarimeter will be done, and this instrument should also be offered in 2024A to the ORP community.

-Notes: Note that all 2023A applications to OHP from non-French astronomers must be made via this ORP call and not via the national French process.
+Notes: Note that all 2023B applications to OHP from non-French astronomers must be made via this ORP call and not via the national French process.

 A Low-Res (SPRAT design) spectrograph, MISTRAL is now available in visitor mode.